 "You will never come up against a greater adversary than your own potential"

 In May of 2024, I had the good fortune to meet Bill and Karin (pronounced Car-In) Stahl.
-It is during this time that the Stahl’s became comfortable enough to tell me that their beloved daughter, Kristina Stahl, took her life on September 11, 2002.
-From this I also learned that Karin had written a book, The Option, on the experience.
+It is during this time that the Stahl’s became comfortable enough to tell me their beloved daughter, Kristina, took her life on September 11, 2002.
+I also learned that Karin had written a book, The Option, on the experience.
 I felt compelled to purchase and read the book.

-After 4 long months of reworking lyrics, new vocals and a new music production, we competed what we believed to be THE song.
+After 4 months of reworking lyrics (thank you Michelle), new vocals (thank you Michelle), new verses, melodies and music production, it became an entirely new song.
+We completed what we believed to be THE song on October 30, 2025.

-On October 2, 2025, Michelle and I presented the song to the Stahl's and the reaction was overwhelming for all of us.
-It was the one of the most beautiful things we have ever experienced in our lives.
+On November 7, 2025, Michelle and I presented the final mastered song and video to the Stahl's in our music studio, and the reaction was overwhelming for all of us.
+It was one of the most beautiful things we have ever experienced in our lives.

-And now, we want to share this song with you.
-The song tells the very common story of parents who do all the right things, but life decides something different for their child.
-Michelle and I hope this song provides a relational comfort and solace to all those who have experienced this tragedy or know someone who has.
+And now, we want to share this song and video with you.
+Michelle and I hope this song provides a relational comfort and solace to all those who have experienced this tragedy.
 May all who have left this earth in sorrow, SHINE ON into tomorrow.

 Michelle O'Donnell was born with a paint brush in one hand and song sheet in the other.
 Whenever we speak to Michelle, we are more than likely interrupting her humming a tune.
 Michelle enjoyed early guitar lessons and still enjoys picking up the instrument.
 Her enthusiasm for learning, whether it is the art form of drawing or her passion for singing, Michelle puts herself in the constant state of improvement.
 Michelle started at an early age story boarding cartoons moving on to her love of singing, especially harmonies.